top of page

 before his dementia diagnosis.

 I learned to make flour-less muffins, rather like weeny pastry-less quiches, using eggs and salmon.
-I loved making Omega 3-loaded mackerel pate, as well as chicken liver pate.
+I loved making Omega 3-loaded mackerel paté, as well as chicken liver paté.

-Did this culinary push make any difference?
 We'd been told that the prescribed drug, Donepizil, would work to hold the dementia at bay for only about a year before a gradual but untreatable decline would then start.
 But by mid-April 2023 he'd reached the two year mark!
 And so I felt a constant springing of hope in my heart that the dietary measures, and the B12 supplements, were doing something positive!
 Two years!

-He did, though, gradually fall back into eating the alluring biscuits and pastries and, again, although it disappointed me, I could not blame him.
+He did, though, start to gradually fall back into eating the alluring biscuits and pastries and, again, although it disappointed me, I could not blame him.
 His life had become smaller and I of all people knew what it meant to compulsively reach for comfort at difficult times.
 He had been doing well, though and, on top of the healthier meals, I did feel that the reduction in sugar and refined, processed products had been keeping him at least stable.
 Wishful thinking?
 I don't know.

 Newspaper on pause, he stops to listen to a particular favourite (was it Layla, or Baker Street?) on Johnny Walker’s Sounds of the Seventies on Radio 2, October 2022.

 But he was still doing his best to keep moving, keep reading, keep listening to music.
 We all celebrated his 90th birthday at his favourite dive in April 2023.
-He was eagerly anticipating a trip (by train, tube and bus) to The Proms with his helpmeet, his only grandson Sam, later in the year.
+He was eagerly anticipating a trip (by train, tube and bus) to The Proms with his helpmeet, his grandson Sam, later in the year.

-But then in May, a month after his final Covid 19 booster, he walked alone to the Co-op with the help of his walker, Giovanni.
-He had a 'freezing' episode whilst there.
-He also had a very avoidable accident/fall when his carer came to assist him.
-He was checked over a couple of days later at the hospital, with no apparent injuries apparent.
-However, by the end of the week, we realised he had had a stroke at some point during those few days.
-He had to be hospitalised.
+But then in May, a month after his final Covid 19 booster, he walked alone to the Co-op with the help of his wheeled walker, referred to in true humorous fashion as Giovanni.
+He had a 'freezing' episode, typical of Lewy Bodies dementia, whilst there.
+He had a very avoidable accident/fall when his carer came to assist him.
+He was checked over a couple of days later at the hospital, with no injuries apparent.

 But perhaps that is what I must do!
 Spread it!
 Just because he is dead, it does not mean that I can’t spread that knowledge, that information, that real hope that your fathers, your mothers, your loved spouses and siblings and precious friends, need not suffer!
-They need not suffer and they could even come to realise and accept that these ‘degenerative’ diseases are not inevitable at all!
-Or that, if already experienced, could be at least alleviated, if not cured!

 Dr Bredeson's research suggests that the 'amyloid plaques' and protein tangles characteristic in dementias are not the cause but are rather a defence mechanism provided by the immune system to protect the brain against dangerous assaults.
 In fact, it was revealed recently that the 'amyloid plaque' hypothesis was founded on faulty research. https://www.drugdiscoverynews.com/what-now-for-the-amyloid-hypothesis-15611.
 Some researchers are, in fact, calling dementia 'Type 3 Diabetes'.
 All interesting to consider!